Uniqueness and universality of the Brownian map: The case of triangulations

 and

-{\bf Remark.} There are more direct ways of computing the constant $\kappa_{3/2}$, for instance by considering the genealogical tree associated with vertices of type $1$ (say that a vertex $u$ of type $1$ is a child of another vertex $v$ of type $1$ if $v$ is the last vertex of type $1$ that is an ancestor of $u$ distinct from $u$).
-It turns out that this tree is also a conditioned Galton-Watson tree, whose offspring distribution can be computed easily.
+\begin{rema*} There are more direct ways of computing the constant $\kappa_{3/2}$, for instance, by considering the genealogical tree associated with vertices of type $1$ (say that a vertex $u$ of type $1$ is a child of another vertex $v$ of type~$1$ if $v$ is the last vertex of type~$1$ that is an ancestor of $u$ distinct from $u$).
+It turns out that this tree is also a conditioned Galton--Watson tree, whose offspring distribution can be computed easily. \end{rema*}

-In this subsection, we concentrated on the case of a labeled $T$-tree uniformly distributed over $\T_n^{(1)}$.
-However, Proposition \ref{contourtriangu} remains valid if we replace $(\tau_n,(\ell^n_v)_{v\in \tau_n^\circ})$ by a random labeled $T$-tree uniformly distributed over $\T_n^{(2)}$.
+In this subsection we concentrated on the case of a labeled $T$-tree uniformly distributed over $\T_n^{(1)}$.
+However, Proposition~\ref{contourtriangu} remains valid if we replace $(\tau_n,(\ell^n_v)_{v\in\tau_n^\circ})$ by a random labeled $T$-tree uniformly distributed~over~$\T_n^{(2)}$.
 The proof is the same up to minor modifications.